Waffle-Grid™ is currently a pre-incorporation technology venture led by inventor Justin Breithaupt.

 Advanced Thermal Management for High-Density AI Infrastructure

-We are fundamentally solving the “Thermal Wall” through modular, proprietary patent pending modular thermal control architectures.
+We are fundamentally solving the “Thermal Wall” through modular, proprietary modular thermal control architectures.
 Founder-led research focused on expanding thermal headroom and ensuring infrastructure sovereignty in the age of 1,000W+ TDP.

 Non-confidential by default.
 Standards-aware testing.
 Deeper technical exchange available under mutual NDA.